 Also standard is an "ATTENTION ASSIST" system that can alert the driver to the first signs of drowsiness, a factor that causes more than 100,000 accidents a year in the U.S.A steering sensor is coupled to smart software that uses 70 parameters to establish a unique driver profile during the first 20 minutes of driving.
 Between 50 and 112 mph, the system identifies the erratic steering corrections drivers make as they begin to get drowsy and triggers an audible warning and a "Time for a Rest?" message with a coffee cup icon in the instrument cluster.

-New for the latest model year is Collision Prevention Assist, which uses radar to determine whether the E-Class Coupe is in danger of colliding with a vehicle or object up ahead.
+Collision Prevention Assist uses a radar to determine whether the E-Class Coupe is in danger of colliding with a vehicle or object up ahead.
 Active at speeds above 20 mph, it automatically prepares the brakes to apply the ideal leveling of stopping power once the driver hits the pedal.

 Optional safety gear includes Active Lane Keeping Assist, a new technology that warns the driver if it detects that the E-Class Coupe is drifting into an adjacent lane and can apply steering inputs to remain on the proper course.
 Also available is Active Blind Spot Assist, which uses radar to detect if a vehicle is in the blind-spot area.
 It provides driver alerts and can also steer the car out of harm's way if the driver accidentally starts to merge into a vehicle.